 You’ve just heard from the supplier that your new chamber is going to be delivered soon, so what are the most important steps you need to take in order to start using it as soon as possible after it arrives?
+What are the installation requirements for your new chamber?

 You may have decided already where to site your new chamber but have you taken into account the finer details that could affect the optimal running of the chamber?
 What utilities will be needed?